March 2, 2015

 Similar to the previous item on Listening, Agile Coaches need Social and Emotional Intelligence to be effective.
 They need great interpersonal skills and the ability to read the room.

 Carl Rogers coined the term unconditional positive regard.
 The idea is that we prize the human potential and we see each individual as whole and complete and able to solve their own problems.
 Great Agile Coaches support others to solve things for themselves, rather than telling people what to do.

 The concept of the Agile Mindset has several meanings.
 I think of someone who has embraced and internalized the Agile Values and Principles.
 This means that rather than focusing on the practices or “doing agile”, they recognize and embrace “being agile”.

 Linda Rising and others have linked the term Agile Mindset to Carol Dweck’s Mindset book.
 In this context, Agile Mindset is more about the potential to learn and grow without limits on our intelligence or ability to adapt.

 What do you think?
 Did I miss, or misstate any of the Agile Coach traits?

-I think one of the most valuable uses of this list of traits is as a checklist for hiring Agile Coaches.
+I think one of the most valuable uses of this list of agile coach traits is as a checklist for hiring Agile Coaches.
 More than criteria, they become discussion topics.
 Ask your prospective coach about the lean principles, Agile Principles and their experience in applying these concepts with Scrum Teams.